Virtual reality is the future, though not the future we were promised by ridiculous 1992 techno-thriller The Lawnmower Man.

 There are many people out there who, for whatever reason, aren't capable of living a normal life.
 They deserve to be able to live, to explore, and to experience the wonder of the world (and beyond).

-VR could provide the disabled or those otherwise unable to do 'normal' things with an outlet - a way to experience that which able-bodied persons take for granted.
+VR could be an outlet for the disabled and otherwise housebound - a way to experience what the able-bodied often take for granted.
 And that would be a brilliant thing.